KeithWilliamsGMIT/Emerging-Technologies-Jupyter/README.md

 In a markdown cell at the start of your notebook, write a short description of the iris data set, complete with references.

 **Solution:** A description of the iris data set can be found [here](https://archive.ics.uci.edu/ml/machine-learning-databases/iris/iris.names).

+## 3. Create a simple plot
+The dataset contains five variables: sepal length, sepal width, petal length, petal width, and species.
+Use pyplot to create a scatter plot of sepal length on the x-axis versus sepal width on the y-axis.
+Add axis labels and a title to the plot.